6 RLC Networks

 \(I_{L} = \frac{- 196.0 s - 72.0}{98.0 s^{2} + 273.0 s + 108.0}\)

-The expressions above contain the Laplace variable, \(s=j\omega\).
+The expressions above contain the Laplace variable, \(s\) which is equal to \(j\omega\).

 The circuit’s node voltages and unknwon currents can be solved for at individual frequencies.
 In the code cell below, a frequency of 1 Hz is used to evaluate the equations at a particular frequency.
 The frequency in Hz must be converted to radians/s as shown below.